RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - fourthly, that the plaintiff acted in reliance on the false representation; and
         - fifthly, that the plaintiff suffered damage which was caused by reliance on the false representation.
     - Derry v Peek (1889) 14 App Cas 33
-      - ‘... if fraud be proved, the motive of the person guilty of it is immaterial.
+      - '... if fraud be proved, the motive of the person guilty of it is immaterial.
   - INNOCENT MISREPRESENTATION
     - Redgrave v Hurd (1881) 20 Ch D 1
       - Where the defendant honestly believed the statement was correct / was not aware that it was false.
     - Rescission is the only remedy for innocent misrepresentation – no damages.
-    - Innocent misrepresentation is the “default finding”.
+    - Innocent misrepresentation is the "default finding".
       - The plaintiff has the onus of proving any fraud or negligence.
     - Remedy = rescission of the contract.
 - ELEMENTS of Non Est Factum